 Find out how to file a standard disability claim

-If you’re wounded, injured, or ill and can’t perform your duties: You’ll be referred to IDES
+If you’re wounded, injured, or ill and can’t perform your duties: Your doctor will refer you to IDES

-If you’re wounded, injured, or fall ill while serving and can’t perform your duties, you’ll be referred to the Integrated Disability Evaluation System (IDES).
+If you’re wounded, injured, or become ill while serving and can’t perform your duties, your doctor will refer you to the Integrated Disability Evaluation System (IDES).
 Through this system, we work together with the Defense Department (DOD) to make disability evaluation seamless, simple, fast, and fair.

 If you’re found to be medically unfit for duty, IDES will give you a proposed VA disability rating before you leave the service.
 You’ll also be entitled to Veteran Readiness and Employment (VR&E) services.